wowlocal/cef-build-macos/README.md

 ## License

-The scripts in this repository are MIT licensed.

-CEF is BSD licensed.
-See the [CEF license](https://bitbucket.org/chromiumembedded/cef/src/master/LICENSE.txt) for details.
+This project is licensed under the **BSD 3-Clause License** - see the [LICENSE](LICENSE) file for details.

+This is the same license used by CEF itself, ensuring full compatibility.
+The LICENSE file includes both:
+- License for the scripts in this repository
+- The original CEF license (as required for redistribution)